 - the child's parent is homeless, using drugs, acting crazy and threatening to take the child away from the proposed guardian.
 The proposed guardian asks the police for help, and they say that without a guardianship order and letters there is nothing they can do;

-custodial parent is also a child.
+- the child's Custodial parent is also a child.

 In other situations, the proposed guardian just needs more time to solve a problem - such as serving all of the people who have a right to know that the guardianship case has been filed.